Seniors Have Dreams Too -

 They want to enjoy living in their own homes forever.
-Thousands of Seniors are using the reverse mortgage to convert a portion of the equity in their home into a tax free cash* to supplement their income.
+Thousands of Seniors are using the reverse mortgage loan to convert a portion of the equity in their home into a tax free cash* to supplement their income.

-A reverse mortgage may even allow you to delay social security benefits.
+A reverse mortgage loan may even allow you to delay social security benefits.
 Every year you delay collecting social security can increase your benefits in the future.
 Southland Mortgage can help make things easier for senior homeowners and help you retire in the comfort of your own home.

 Contact us and one of our Loan Professionals will explain all the details and answer any questions you may have.

 *Consult Your financial advisor and government agencies for any impact on your taxes or benefits.

 A reverse mortgage is a loan for seniors age 62 and older.
 The property you are financing must be your primary residence.The reverse mortgage loan allows a borrower to convert a portion of the home equity into cash that can be used today.
 As with any other types of mortgage loans the reverse mortgage loan uses a home's equity as collateral.
 The reverse mortgage loan does not require regular monthly mortgage payments.
 Instead, the Bank pays you.